d3letereal/Chomp_Browser/README.md

 # 🦈 Chomp Browser
-*A sleek, low-resource custom browser built in C# WinForms with EasyTabs + WebView2.*
+*A sleek, low-resource custom browser built in C# WinForms with EasyTabs + WebView2.
+ONLY SUPPOTS WINDOWS NOT MAC OR LINUX DONT INSTALL FOR MAC OR LINUX*

 ## ✨ Features
 - 🚀 Lightweight, doesn’t hog CPU or GPU